getspooky/cookiescript/README.md

 ## Contributing

-We'd love to have your helping hand on `CookieScript`!
-See CONTRIBUTING.md for more information on what we're looking for and how to get started.
+Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the `CookieScript` community! 💪💜  See CONTRIBUTING.md for more information on what we're looking for and how to get started.

 ## How Can I Help?